Dr. Hootan Daneshmand

 An ear fold implant is basically a tiny implant that’s inserted under the skin of the outer ear.
 The thin, gold implant can create a missing ear fold by bending the cartilage and holding it in a specific shape.
 It’s a minimally invasive, quick, and more affordable treatment for protruding ears.

 Most patients with ears that protrude away from the head don’t have an antihelical fold, which often makes the ears appear larger than they actually are.
 This procedure allows a tiny implant to create the missing antihelical fold, therefore making the ears appear more closely angled to the head.

 Otoplasty vs. Ear Implants

 An ear implant is a less painful treatment performed on an outpatient basis that only requires a local anesthetic.
 Recovery is much quicker than an otoplasty because it’s considered a non-surgical procedure.
 Patients generally only experience discomfort for the first night or two following implant insertion.
 Meanwhile, those who undergo an otoplasty can experience pain and discomfort for a couple of weeks.
 Even though the otoplasty already has very few complications, ear implants have even fewer complications.
 Lastly, the results from both an otoplasty and ear implants are permanent.

 Top California Ear Pinning Surgeon

 At Silhouette Plastic Surgery Institute, we take great pride in the facial plastic and reconstructive surgery that we provide for our clients.
-Our goal is to improve the appearance and confidence of every person that walks through our doors so that they can live the happiest lives possible.
+Our goal is to improve the appearance and confidence of every person that walks through the doors of our OC plastic surgery center so that they can live the happiest lives possible.
 Call board-certified facial plastic surgeon, Dr. Daneshmand, today at 949-359-8397 to schedule an appointment.